 - The series has smart, serious Dipper and ditzy, energetic Mabel.

 - It's later revealed that Grunkle Stan was also a twin.
 His brother, the real Stanford Pines, was a genius, while Stanley was definitely not.
-Their different interests were what eventually separated them, and Mabel is left wondering if her relationship with Dipper might crumble like theirs.
+Their different interests were what eventually separated them, and Mabel ends up worried her relationship with Dipper might crumble like theirs.

 - Yin Yang Yo! has smart Neat Freak Yin and her less intelligent violence loving brother, Yang.

 - America's Next Top Model: Amanda and Michelle Babin, who were contestants on Cycle 7.
 Michelle is tomboyish and more outgoing, whereas Amanda is more feminine and introverted.
 Michelle also came out of the closet during the course of the show, just to add another night and day difference to the mix.

 - Nikki and Brie, the Bella Twins of Total Divas and WWE fame.
 Brie is a Granola Girl, who loves being a hippie and Country Mouse - but also is a Hard-Drinking Party Girl.
 Nikki is The Fashionista and power lifter, who loves anything expensive - while preferring wine and deserts to excessive drinking.
 Their workout methods are different, with Brie opting for yoga and cardio while Nikki enjoys power lifting to maintain Amazonian Beauty.

 - Tokio Hotel: Bill and Tom Kaulitz are identical twins, but dress and wear their hair differently, just to name one difference, to the point that some people don't believe they're identical.
 One of the more notable differences is Bill's focus on "true love" while (until recently) Tom was only looking for love of the one-night variety.